sunilkumarbais/portfolio/README.md

 # 🌐 Personal Portfolio - Sunil Kumar Bais

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and experience as a backend and JavaScript developer.
+This project showcases my skills, projects, and experience as a JavaScript developer.
 Built using HTML, CSS, and JavaScript, it serves as a digital introduction to who I am and what I can do.

 ## 🚀 Live Demo